spitemonster/kirbyjohnston.com/src/content/sections/work.md

 ## Work

-[Get my resume here](/Resume_Kirby_Johnston.pdf) or via [LinkedIn](https://www.linkedin.com/in/kirby-johnston-04a743293/), or visit my [GitHub](https://github.com/spitemonster) to see practical examples of my work.
-See below for links to previous employers and please [contact me](#contact) if you have any questions or would like any more information.
+<a href="/resume_kirby_johnston.pdf" target="_blank">Get my resume here</a> or via [LinkedIn](https://www.linkedin.com/in/kirby-johnston-04a743293/) or visit my [GitHub](https://github.com/spitemonster) to see practical examples of my work.
+See below for links to previous employers & clients and please [contact me](#contact) if you have any questions or would like any more information.